zenvia/zenvia-openapi-spec/spec/tags/voice.md

 Webhooks allow you to receive status in the configured URL.
 [Learn more here.](#tag/Webhooks)

-Voice types for TTS (Text to Speech)
-List of available voices :
-* br-Camila
-* br-Vitoria
-* br-Ricardo
-* en-Joey
-* en-Joanna
-* fre-Celine
-* fre-Mathieu
-* ger-Vicki
-* ger-Hans
-* ita-Carla
-* ita-Giorgio
-* jap-Mizuki
-* pol-Jan
-* rus-Tatyana
-* rus-Maxim
-* esp-Conchita
-* esp-Enrique

 ## Limitations

-The Voice API has some limitations:

-* To send an audio file you wil have to inform the number destination and a public URL which contains the audio file.

-* Some additionall options are allowed such as: await for an answer, record the audio of the calling or

 Supported content types and sizes: